-This increase of technology usage applies to both web and mobile applications.
-According to the stats collected by the Google company, there are two billion Chrome browsers with WebRTC, one billion minutes of audio/video data that is sent via WebRTC apps on Chrome per week, more that 1000 businesses and products based on WebRTC, five billion downloads of mobile applications that work with WebRTC.
+This increase in technology usage applies to both web and mobile applications.
+According to the stats collected by the Google company, there are two billion Chrome browsers with WebRTC, one billion minutes of audio/video data that is sent via WebRTC apps on Chrome per week, more than 1000 businesses and products based on WebRTC, five billion downloads of mobile applications that work with WebRTC.

 Such popularity is another reason why the security issues of real-time communications are so important.
 If you use the unencrypted media, it can be intercepted by the malefactor during the transmission process.
 During the communication between browsers, third-party will be able to see all data sent.
 WebRTC uses some protocols that help avoid the possible undesirable consequences caused by insecure connections.
 Next, we’ll talk about them in more detail.

 An Insight Into WebRTC Security Protocols